Venezuela: Maduro’s third re-election

-On January 10, 2025, Nicolas Maduro was officially confirmed for his third presidential term in Venezuela.
+On January 10, 2025, Venezuela’s authoritarian leader Nicolas Maduro started his third presidency.

-A part of the international community, especially US allies, doubted the results of these elections.
-This builds on a similar reaction to Maduro’s controversial election for the previous terms in 2018 and 2013.
+A part of the international community, especially US allies, spoke against Maduro.
+This is a similar reaction to his previous re-election in 2018.

 Centre-left: associated with “progressive” and “politically correct” views.